$125 off any CGM Plan. Use code FALL125

 5) Problems with Positional Awareness

 Did you know that nerve damage can cause problems with your positional awareness?
-It can cause a wide range of symptoms, including movement, balance, and coordination issues.
+It can cause many symptoms, including movement, balance, and coordination issues.
 It can also make it difficult for people to walk or move around without losing balance.

 While positional awareness is usually temporary after an injury, it can be a permanent symptom of nerve damage in some cases.
 It can lead to several safety concerns and problems with day-to-day activities.